MicrosoftDocs/appcenter-docs/docs/distribution/auto-provisioning.md

 # Device registration and app re-signing

+On this page you can read about the steps to take when distributing an iOS application to specific testers.
+Learn what device registration or provisioning and app re-signing are.
+When should you use it and how App Center helps you with it?
+There are also solutions to some common problems you may come across.

+## App signing, re-signing, and device provisioning

+Developers sign apps for security as required by Apple when distributing.
+The requirement is the same for distribution through Xcode, App Center, or the iTunes Store.
+Code signing is a precaution to make sure nobody has tampered with your app.
+You can read more in the [Apple documentation on app signing](https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppDistributionGuide/MaintainingCertificates/MaintainingCertificates.html#//apple_ref/doc/uid/TP40012582-CH31-SW2).

+The following diagram displays the entire app re-signing flow in App Center.
+Let's go over these steps in more detail.

+**Insert here diagram with alt text**

+App re-signing only applies when you want to distribute an iOS app to specific test devices.
+In the diagram, you want to distribute an app release to the devices of Tester 1 and Tester 2.
+To do this, you sign your app with an *ad hoc* provisioning profile.
+This provisioning profile has a list of unique device identifiers (UDIDs).
+Only devices that are on that list are "provisioned," or  able to install the .ipa.
+App Center can detect whether a device is provisioned, because we know the UDID of the device when a tester visits the install.appcenter.ms portal.
+If we detect that the device that the tester is using is not on the list of provisioned devices for the .ipa they want to download, then we show the message "The developers are working on a version for your device."

-When developing an iOS app using your ad-hoc profile, you can only test on devices that are already specified in the provisioning profile for that app.
-Once you know these devices you must register them in your Apple developer account, add them to your provisioning profile, generate a new provisioning profile, download it and then build your app with the new profile.
+Once you know which devices you want to use for testing, you must register them in your Apple developer account, add them to your provisioning profile, generate a new provisioning profile, download it and then build your app with this profile.
+When a new device appears, such as the device with UDID 3 in the diagram, you have to do these steps again.
+This can be inconvenient, as you don't want to have to change your continuous integration system or pester the developer to always keep adding new devices to the profile and releasing new builds.
+This is where re-signing comes in.
+It literally means taking an existing application build and signing it again (re-signing) with a different provisioning profile.

-App Center helps you register tester device IDs into your Apple developer account and apply them to the latest release without leaving the App Center portal.
+App Center helps you with this process and can also automate it.
+These are the manual and automatic steps shown in the diagram, provisioning the device with UDID 3.
+App Center helps you register tester device IDs into your Apple developer account, create a new provisioning profile, and re-sign the app with it all from within the App Center portal.
+App Center requires access to your Apple developer account for registering the devices.

+To manually add devices to an existing release, you can use **Register devices** on the page for a distribution group.
+See [Device registration](#device-registration).

-To configure devices, turn on [**Automatically manage devices**](groups.md#automatically-manage-devices) under the distribution group settings or opt in to doing it when you distribute a new release.
+To automatically add devices, turn on [**Automatically manage devices**](groups.md#automatically-manage-devices) under the distribution group settings.
+You can also opt in to doing it when you distribute a new release.
 This option is in the **Devices** step in the wizard for distributing a new release.

-To add devices to an existing release, you can find **Register devices** on the page for a distribution group.
-See [Device registration](#device-registration).
+App Center adds the new device to the list in the provisioning profile, and now that device can also install the app.
+These are the bottom steps in the diagram.

-## Limitations
+## Re-signing capabilities

+Some things to note when you use re-signing in App Center:

 - Automatically managing devices in groups works only for distributing to non-public and non-shared groups.
 - If you're distributing to individual users, you have to register their devices manually and re-sign the app.
 You can add these emails to a group to use the tools mentioned in this article.